 Notes

-- If you want the French toast to be softer/egg-ier, feel free to use 3 eggs instead of two in the mixture and let the bread soak up a little bit more of the egg mixture when you dip it.
-Just keep in mind the more egg the bread soaks, the harder it is to lift because it gets soggy/fragile.
+- If you want the French toast to be softer/egg-ier, feel free to use 3 eggs instead of two and let the bread soak up a little bit more of the egg mixture when you dip it.
+Just keep in mind that the more egg the bread soaks up, the harder it is to lift.

-- As mentioned above, if the bread is sticking to the air fryer tray, you can let it cook a little longer.
-This should make the egg less tacky and you’ll be able to get a flipper under it to flip the bread.
+- If the bread is sticking to the air fryer basket, you can let it cook a little longer.
+This should make the egg less tacky, and you’ll be able to get a flipper under it to flip the bread.

-- Make sure to not overcrowd your air fryer.
-If you can’t fit 4 slices of bread into the air fryer without overlap, make less.
+- Don’t overcrowd your air fryer.
+If you can’t fit 4 slices of bread into the air fryer without overlap, make fewer or cook in batches.

 Nutrition